GET FREE DAILY QUOTES

 by Aubrey Patterson

-Do you have someone on your team that always chooses negativity and who can't help but bring any room to the lowest common denominator?
+Do you have someone on your team who always chooses negativity and can't help but bring the room to the lowest common denominator?

 Trying times certainly lead to even more corrosive behaviors, but of course, we need to rise above the moment and choose compassion for someone who is obviously struggling.